KaiSoellch/devdocs/source/blog/_posts/2015-10-14-graph-based-reco-engine.md

 Currently the `frequency` is calculated by the number of customers, how bought the same product as Felix.
 This could be changed to also take the number of similar items into account: `count(u2) as frequency` With this modification, the "water fight" game would get a frequency of 4, as every actual path is taken into account.
-Both approaches could be added by having a the frequency calculated like this:
+Both approaches could be combined by having a the frequency calculated like this:

 `count(u2) * count(DISTINCT u2) as frequency`